runtimeverification/rv-predict/doc/DEVELOPER.md

 mvn install:install-file -DgroupId=com.runtimeverification.install -DartifactId=rv-install -Dversion=1.5.2-SNAPSHOT -Dpackaging=jar -Dfile=../rv-install/dist/rv-install-1.5.2-SNAPSHOT.jar
 ```

-Then you can start building installer for RV-Predict (See previous section).
+Then you can start building the installer for RV-Predict (see the previous
+section).

 ## Deploying installer

 1. Generate a new SSH key and add it to your GitHub account.
     * [How to generate SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
     * [How to add SSH key to GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)